Section 1: Laws and Governance

 Olympian Gymnastics requires that all coaches employed by the Company attend the Safeguarding Level 1 – Basic Awareness workshop, as it allows for greater consciousness and understanding of the areas that children may be at risk.
 Olympian Gymnastics also requires that any Site Manager and Supervisor employed by the Company attends the Safeguarding Level 2 – Children’s Officer workshop, ensure that they have read the Child Safety and Reporting Procedures document, and have completed its accompanying online quiz, to ensure they’re fully briefed on the duties that come with that role.

 The Company requires all classes to have at least two First Aid trained coaches on site at any time.
-All coaches will be put on a First Aid course once every two years, which will be organised by the Company every August.
-If a coach already has First Aid training they should inform the Operations Manager.
+All coaches will be put on a First Aid course once every two years, which will be organised by the Company.
+If a coach already has First Aid training they should inform the their line Manager.

 First aid supplies in each venue should be adequately stocked and re-supplied by way of the office when necessary.